Italy’s far-right Giorgia Meloni emerges stronger from EU vote

 But despite railing against the EU “superstructure”, she has also worked closely with von der Leyen and won support in Washington for her strong support for Ukraine.

-Meloni hailed the success of her entire government in the vote, but her junior coalition partner, Matteo Salvini’s far-right, anti-immigration League party, saw his support slump to below nine percent.
+Meloni hailed the success of her entire government in the vote, but her junior coalition partner, Matteo Salvini’s far-right, anti-immigration League party, saw his support slump.

-Salvini had triumphed with 34 percent in European Parliament elections in 2019, but has since been eclipsed by Meloni.
+Salvini had triumphed with 34 percent in European Parliament elections in 2019, but has since been eclipsed by Meloni, reaping only 9.12 percent of the vote, according to unofficial results Monday.

-Forza Italia, the right-wing party founded by late ex-premier Silvio Berlusconi, secured around the same amount, as expected.
+The League leader also appeared to have been surpassed by Forza Italia, the right-wing party founded by late ex-premier Silvio Berlusconi, with a 9.72 percent showing.

 By contrast it was a good night for Meloni’s main opposition, the centre-left Democratic Party, who secured more than 25 percent of the vote, according to the early results — above expectations.